mukanov8/nextjs-solana-nft-viewer/README.md

 2. `cd` in the project directory.
 3. Copy `.env.example` to `.env` as that file is used to load up all your environment variables.
 4. Run `yarn install` install all dependencies.
+5. Run `yarn dev` to run the project
-5. Use following devnet public Keys for searching:
+6. Use following devnet public Keys for searching:

    ```bash
        E2APdVioPqt8nXFn2Qqu5TKfU2Zp9vB3WP49J7PADWDH